 “Nice moves!” my friend screamed hysterically from above as I helplessly moonwalked, shimmied and toe-tapped my way into view.
 Meanwhile, quite a crowd had gathered below, no doubt truly amazed at the skill required to dance along such a tiny crack.

 Respectful applause could be heard below, probably because after an hour, everyone was no doubt getting very impatient to climb and also because they were certainly very grateful that I hadn’t fallen on them.
-Bob clapped me on the back enthusiastically and gushed “You practically flew up that 5.9.
-I thought you said you could only climb 5.6.
-Clearly we need to try something harder next time.”
+My friend clapped me on the back enthusiastically and gushed “That’s not an easy climb and you practically flew up it.
+Clearly we need to try something much harder next time.”

-I probably should have said something to him, thanked him for the encouragement and support in making it up Moosedog Tower, but I was far too busy remembering how to tie a hangman’s knot with one hand while I had hold of his neck with the other.
+I know I should have said something to him, thanked him for the encouragement and support in making it up Moosedog Tower, but I was far too busy remembering how to tie a hangman’s knot with one hand while I had hold of his neck with the other.